Getting started

 Create a config.yaml

-file that points to your Union/Flyte instance using the
+Next, create a configuration file that points to your Flyte instance.

 flyte create config